influxdata/telegraf/README.md

 sample to STDOUT.
 NOTE: you may want to run as the telegraf user if you are using the linux packages `sudo -u telegraf telegraf -config telegraf.conf -test`
 * Run `telegraf -config telegraf.conf` to gather and send metrics to configured outputs.
-* Run `telegraf -config telegraf.conf -filter system:swap`.
+* Run `telegraf -config telegraf.conf -input-filter system:swap`.
 to run telegraf with only the system & swap plugins defined in the config.

 ## Telegraf Options